Pack your beach bag with great food-to-go

 Your best bet is the local tributary of Waters, whose main location is on Morena Boulevard.
 All food is prepared in the large catering kitchen there and delivered fresh to Solana Beach every morning.
 The food is healthy and tasty, and there are daily specials, too.

-HOT TIP: Try the grilled portabella sandwich with roasted peppers and truffled aioli on toasted focaccia, and if the special is Strawberry Salad, don’t miss it: organic arugula spring mix with feta, candied almonds and balsamic vinaigrette.
+Try the grilled portabella sandwich with roasted peppers and truffled aioli on toasted focaccia, and if the special is Strawberry Salad, don’t miss it: organic arugula spring mix with feta, candied almonds and balsamic vinaigrette.